Phanx091/hacker-feeds-solo/README.md

     SERVER_SESSION_SECRET=superDuperSecret
     ```
     While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
-* Start mongo if not running already by using `brew services start mongodb`
 * Run `npm run server`
 * Run `npm run client`
 * Navigate to `localhost:3000`